- Enjoy a guaranteed paid work placement on an Aussie farm!

-Head over to sunny Australia and get guaranteed paid work on a ranch.
-Enjoy 4 restorative nights at the beautiful beach resort of Noosa, before getting stuck in with a fantastic 5-day hands-on ranch training course.
-You’ll learn all of the skills necessary to tackle your ranch job with confidence, including operating machinery, riding agricultural motorbikes, & more!
-You’ll then be fully qualified to take on your guaranteed ranch job.
+Head over to sunny Australia and get guaranteed paid work on a farm or ranch.
+Enjoy 4 nights in the buzzing city of Brisbane before getting stuck in with a fantastic 5-day hands-on farm training course.
+You’ll learn all of the skills necessary to tackle your ranch or farm job with confidence, including operating machinery, riding agricultural motorbikes & more!
+You’ll then be fully qualified to take on your guaranteed job.
 You’ll also be set up with everything you need to work in Australia, including a tax-file number and bank account, and you’ll enjoy 12-months of dedicated job support.
 Plus, ranch work is a step towards securing a second Working Holiday Visa – meaning that you could live and work in Oz for up to two years!

 Your Australia Paid Ranch Work programme is split into 3 sections:

-- Up to 12 months of Paid Ranch Work in Australia
+- Up to 3 nights in Brisbane and then 12 months of Paid Ranch Work in Australia

-Your first 4 days are dedicated to settling into life in Australia, getting over your jet lag, relaxing on the beach and generally having a great time.
-You’ll be staying in the beautiful coastal town of Noosa, home to perfect golden beaches and lush green forests.
+Your first 4 days are dedicated to settling into life in Australia, getting over your jet lag, relaxing and generally having a great time.
+You’ll be staying in the heart of Brisbane, right on the Brisbane River at the centre of all the action.

 Your first four days might look something like this:

 Day 1.
-Arrive into Brisbane airport, where you will be met and transferred to your accommodation in Noosa on the east coast of Australia.
-Spend the rest of the day relaxing, freshening up after your flight and exploring this gorgeous coastal region.
+Arrive into Brisbane airport, where you will be met and transferred to your accommodation in Brisbane city.
+Spend the rest of the day relaxing, freshening up after your flight and heading out for drinks with others in your group.

-Day 4: Your final day of beach escapism.
+Day 4: Your final day of city escapism.
 Swim, surf, sunbathe, repeat.
 Tomorrow, the hard work begins!

-Please note: Your airport transfer and accommodation in Noosa are included.
-Activities in Noosa are at extra cost.
+Please note: Your airport transfer and accommodation in Brisaben are included.
+Activities in Brisbane are at extra cost.

-Having recharged your batteries in Noosa, you’ll be transferred to the training ranch to gain the practical skills you’ll need to work on an Australian ranch.
+Having recharged your batteries in the city, you’ll be transferred to the training ranch to gain the practical skills you’ll need to work on an Australian farm/ranch.
 You’ll also set up all the things you need to live and work in Australia, such as a tax file number, bank account and Medicare.